You will improve your search engine rankings and traffic by putting key content above the fold of the browser.

 Above the fold checklist

-Ping sell golf equipment; this is their range of irons,
+Ping sells golf equipment; this is their range of irons,

 Can you read title or header ?